project8/honeybee/README.md

 ```

 ### Data Access
 [As of Apr 20 2022, the UW ATD setup has been down since Mar 4.
-Only `CC10.Inj.Gas` and `ThrmCpl.Diss` produces varying values for this period.]
+Only `CC10.Inj.Gas` and `ThrmCpl.Diss` produce varying values for this period.]

 Using the sensor names, data can be obtained with the `install/bin/hb-get-data` command:
 ```